bnhovde/ES2015-talk/README.md

 I think adoption of ES6 has been slow but steady.
 This is probably partly because the browser support has only just caught up, but probaby also due to all the other things that are going on in the

+#### "Syntactical sugar"

+I've seen a lot of comments on how many of the ES6 features are "Syntactical sugar" on top of ES5.

+Coffeescript, which by the way we owe a lot of ES6's refinements to, is also "sugar".

+What's wrong with sugar?
+If the end goal is Readable code and a better developer experience, then sugar is good!

 ### browser support